RVCC-IDMX/about-me-HeidiMarsh/README.md

 ### Citations

-    My avatar is from [Avataaars Generator - A free online avatar generator for anyone to make their beautiful personal avatar easily! (getavataaars.com)] (https://getavataaars.com/)
+#### My avatar is from
+     [Avataaars Generator - A free online avatar generator for anyone to make their beautiful personal avatar easily! (getavataaars.com)] (https://getavataaars.com/)

-    The fonts used are from [Browse Fonts - Google Fonts] (https://fonts.google.com/) The fonts used are as follows:
+#### The fonts used are from
+    [Browse Fonts - Google Fonts] (https://fonts.google.com/)
+    The fonts used are as follows:
-    `"Edu SA Beginner"` for the body of the page `"Patrick Hand"` for the headings
+    `"Edu SA Beginner"` at Regular 400 for the body of the page `"Patrick Hand"`at Regular 400 for the headings

-    The sources used for the blog article on scalable vector graphics are as follows:
+#### The sources used for the blog article on scalable vector graphics are as follows:
         -[A beginners guide to SVG | Part One: The Why, What, and How - YouTube] (https://www.youtube.com/watch?v=ZJSCl6XEdP8)
         -[What is an SVG File (And How Do You Use it)? - YouTube] (https://www.youtube.com/watch?v=ZUh021S6kpg) -[SVG Explained in 100 Seconds - YouTube] (https://www.youtube.com/watch?v=emFMHH2Bfvo)